How to Visit Iceland on a Budget (Solo Travel Tips)

 8. Stay in hostels/ dorm rooms

 Accommodation is a major cost when planning any trip.
 Choosing good accommodation does not mean you have to spend a fortune on it.
-When on a solo budget trip to Iceland, you can, in fact, ditch the fancy hotels and go for a hostel dorm
+When on a budget trip to Iceland, you can, in fact, ditch the fancy hotels and go for a hostel dorm

 Hostels offer both mixed and female-only dorms, so take a pick whichever you are comfortable with.
 Some of them also include breakfasts which are another money saver!